Loving God. Caring about you.

-Recovery in Christ
+Recover in Christ

 “The Spirit of the Lord is upon Me, because He has anointed Me to preach the gospel to the poor; He has sent Me to heal the brokenhearted, to proclaim liberty to the captives and recovery of sight to the blind, to set at liberty those who are oppressed; To proclaim the acceptable year of the Lord.”
 Luke 4:18-19

-The Problem with Addiction
+The Spiritual Problem

 “Be sober, be vigilant; because your adversary the devil prowls around like a roaring lion, seeking whom he may devour.”
 1 Peter 5:8